LS4GAN/uvcgan/README.md

 # Overview

-This package provides CycleGAN and model implementations used in the `uvcgan` [paper][uvcgan_paper].
+This package provides CycleGAN and generator implementations used in the `uvcgan` [paper][uvcgan_paper].

 `uvcgan` introduces an improved method to perform an unpaired image-to-image style transfer based on a CycleGAN framework.
-Combined with a new hybrid generator architecture UNet-ViT (UNet-Vision Transformer) and a self-supervised pre-training, it achieves state-of-the art results on a multitude of style transfer benchmarks.
+Combined with a new hybrid generator architecture UNet-ViT (UNet-Vision Transformer) and a self-supervised pre-training, it achieves state-of-the-art results on a multitude of style transfer benchmarks.

-This README file provides brief instructions about how to setup the `uvcgan` package and reproduce results of the paper.
+This README file provides brief instructions about how to set up the `uvcgan` package and reproduce the results of the paper.

-The accompanying [benchmarking][benchmarking_repo] repository contains detailed instructions how competing CycleGAN, CouncilGAN, ACL-GAN, and U-GAT-IT models were trained and evaluated.
+The accompanying [benchmarking][benchmarking_repo] repository contains detailed instructions on how competing CycleGAN, CouncilGAN, ACL-GAN, and U-GAT-IT models were trained and evaluated.

 # Installation & Requirements